 Getting to Wrentham Outlets vs Assembly Row - Which is Easier from Boston?

 Wrentham Village Outlets are located off exit 6B on I-495, almost 40 miles south of Boston - about a 45-55 minute drive, assuming you avoid rush hour.
 You really need a car or similar transportation to get there.
 Parking is free in a huge outdoor lot, although it can fill up on weekends and overflows on holiday weekends (ie, big sales) and Black Friday.

-If you are visiting Boston and staying in the city, the easiest way to get there is by luxury coach.
+If you are visiting Boston and staying in the city, the easiest way to get there is by luxury express bus.
 Find out more

 You can also rent a Zipcar for the day.
 Especially if you are going with friends, this may be cheaper than going by coach.
 Find out more